-However the first time you import any of these files into the project.
-SADiE will detect the lack of profile and automatically make a profile file for each track.
+However the first time you import any of these files into the project .
+SADiE will detect the lack of profile and automatically make a profile file for each track .
 This is often quite quick, however if you import long tracks or lots of smaller ones, then you may see the profile being drawn.
 If you drag a clip into the Playlist, it may not immediately show its profile, but will draw it as you watch.

-If you exit SADiE before a profile has finished being created it will warn you that profiles are still being recreated - if you choose to proceed with exiting, then all partial profiles will be deleted.
-SADIE will start to recreate them again the next time you open the project.
+If you exit SADiE before a profile has finished being created it will delete any partial profiles and start recreating them the next time you open the project.